locationtech/geomesa/docs/user/cassandra/install.rst

 directory of your GeoServer installation.
 You will also need to install the Cassandra JARs; these are not bundled to allow for different versions.
 The distribution includes a script to download the JARs: ``bin/install-cassandra-jars.sh``.
 Call it with the path to the GeoServer ``WEB-INF/lib`` directory.
-By default It will install the following JARs:
+By default, it will install the following JARs:

  * cassandra-all-3.0.11.jar
  * cassandra-driver-core-3.0.0.jar